defaultxr/xr-abstractions/README.md

 `mstr` -

-`nems` - non-edit mode spigot. only allows messages to pass when edit mode is off. doesn't work though
+`nems` - non-edit mode spigot. only allows messages to pass when edit mode is off.

 `nkeyb` -